Should I Pause My SIP Because Markets Are at All-Time High? (The Honest Answer)

 Yes — but more importantly, this question reveals the problem with pausing at ATH in the first place.
 If you paused at ATH and are now asking whether a 5% correction is a good re-entry, you are doing active market timing.
 The research says this approach consistently underperforms continuous investing.
 The correct answer is: restart now, and do not pause next time the ATH comes.

 Continuing a SIP when markets are at ATH and when they are down 15% requires the same discipline.
 If you are finding it difficult to hold course — whether at a high or a low — a fee-only advisor can help you build a plan you can actually stick with.
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?